-The undergraduate program "Bachelor of Science in Mechanical Engineering (ME) Program", in the Department of Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org .
+The undergraduate program "Bachelor of Science in Mechanical Engineering (ME) Program", is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org .

 Program Educational Objectives (PEOs)

 Graduates of the (applied) mechanical engineering program should have attained one or more of the following objectives within a few years after completion of their degrees:

 Pursue a successful career in mechanical engineering, other related fields, or engage in entrepreneurship

 Continuation of their lifelong learning and professional development through self-study, continuing education, graduate studies, or professional certification

 Lead or actively participate in efforts to address social, technical and business challenges of the 21st century and in line with the Kingdom's Vision 2030

 The mechanical engineering department has adopted the new student outcomes (1) - (7), as given in the revised Criterion 3 for accrediting engineering programs by EAC, namely: